See all blog posts

 • Convenience functions for common tasks like loading a single row into a struct or all rows into a slice (list) of structs

 There are many more interesting features to GoCQL.
-To learn more, you can view the entire presentation by GoCQL maintainer Chris Bannister from ScyllaDB Summit 2017 below or watch the video above:
+To learn more, you can view the entire presentation by GoCQL maintainer Chris Bannister from ScyllaDB Summit 2017 below:

 Want to learn more about ScyllaDB?
 Check out our download page to run ScyllaDB on AWS, install it locally in a Virtual Machine, or run it in Docker.